New South Wales D set: History

 In July 2015, the government announced that Alstom, Downer/Changchun, Stadler, and UGL/Mitsubishi Electric/CSR had been shortlisted to tender.
 Following the merger of CSR and the parent company of Changchun Railway Vehicles, Hyundai Rotem replaced CSR as a partner in the UGL/Mitsubishi Electric consortium.
-The consortia provided two variants of their designs - a longer train and shorter train.
+The consortia provided two variants of their designs – a longer train and shorter train.
 The Hyundai Rotem/UGL/Mitsubishi Electric consortium was announced as the successful bidder in August 2016.
 The companies formed a joint venture called RailConnect to manage the project.
 The trains are being built by Hyundai Rotem's Changwon factory in South Korea.

-The initial contract covered the supply and maintenance of the 512 carriages which would consist of 77 4-car trains and 34 6-car trains, as well as the construction of the Kangy Angy Maintenance Centre. which was completed in August 2020.
+The initial contract covered the supply and maintenance of the 512 carriages which would consist of 77 4-car trains and 34 6-car trains.
 The maintenance contract runs for fifteen years from the delivery of the first train with an option for a five-year extension.
 In February 2019, a further 42 carriages were ordered to extend 21 of the 77 4-car trains into 6-car trains to allow for more 10-car train operations especially on the South Coast line during peak hour.

+A separate contract was let to the John Holland Group for the construction of the Kangy Angy Maintenance Centre, which was completed in August 2020.
 A contract was let to Downer EDI to make modifications and upgrades to existing rail infrastructure across the electrified network to accommodate the new fleet.
 Platform extensions at multiple stations were also required to accommodate 10-car trains.

 The first two 10-carriage trains were delivered in December 2019 and testing started the following month.

 During early ordering stages, the trains were simply referred to as the New Intercity Fleet.
 In April 2021, the name Mariyung, a Darug word for emu, was officially designated for the fleet.

-In July 2021, the Mariyung fleet received its final approval to carry passengers from the independent Office of the National Rail Safety Regulator and would enter service as soon as possible.
+In July 2021, the Mariyung fleet received its final approval to carry passengers from the independent Office of the National Rail Safety Regulator and were intended to enter service as soon as possible.
 At the time, 16 trains were being tested on the network and 8 of which were ready to progressively enter passenger service.

-In September 2021, 56 additional carriages were ordered, bringing the total number of carriages to 610, meaning that there would be 61 of both the 4 car and 6 car variants.
+In September 2021, 56 additional carriages were ordered, bringing the total number of carriages to 610.